jboss-developer/jboss-eap-quickstarts/jts-distributed-crash-rec/README.md

                 at com.arjuna.ats.internal.arjuna.recovery.PeriodicRecovery.doWorkInternal(PeriodicRecovery.java:789) [jbossjts-4.16.1.Final.jar:]
                 at com.arjuna.ats.internal.arjuna.recovery.PeriodicRecovery.run(PeriodicRecovery.java:371) [jbossjts-4.16.1.Final.jar:]
     * The easiest way to check when JBoss EAP server 1 is recovered is to look in the object store and check that all the records are now cleaned up.
 The records that should be cleared are the ones in the defaultStore/CosTransactions/XAResourceRecord and defaultStore/StateManager/BasicAction/TwoPhaseCoordinator/ArjunaTransactionImple.
-    * Records will remain in defaultStore/Recovery/FactoryContact and defaultStore/RecoveryCoordinator and that is to be expected.
+    * Records will remain in defaultStore/Recovery/FactoryContact and defaultStore/RecoveryCoordinator for server 1 and that is to be expected.
 Run:

-            tree server*/standalone/data/tx-object-store
+            tree EAP_HOME_1/standalone/data/tx-object-store
     * You should see this output:

             server1/standalone/data/tx-object-store